lexsf/azul/plugin/README.md

 - ✅ **Automatic GUID tracking**: Never manually manage instance IDs
 - ✅ **Reconnect support**: Automatically reconnects if daemon restarts
 - ✅ **Safe syncing**: Only syncs scripts, not the entire DataModel

-## Limitations

-⚠️ **Note**: Roblox Studio doesn't support native WebSockets.
-This plugin uses HttpService with a polling mechanism.
-For the best experience:

-- Keep HttpService enabled
-- The daemon must be running on localhost
-- Network latency may cause slight delays

-For production use, consider implementing a proper WebSocket library or Roblox-compatible transport layer.